Skip to main content

 3. Validation checks can be bypassed or forgotten

-4. Invalid states can still be constructed
+4. Invalid states can still be constructed after validation passes

 Parse Don't Validate Principle